Copyright Jon Williamson

-Jonathan is a Nikon UK photographer with interests in Medical and Adventure Photography.
-Photography in the healthcare environment is a nuanced and sensitive field, in which Jonathan utilises his skills as a doctor, familiar with the complex environments and patient interaction, to shoot in a non-intrusive and safe fashion.
+Jon is in his third year as an official Nikon Creator with Nikon Europe, with interests in Medical and Adventure Photography.
+Photography in the healthcare environment is a nuanced and sensitive field, in which Jon utilises his skills as a doctor, familiar with the complex environments and patient interaction, to shoot in a non-intrusive and safe fashion.

 Ongoing work can be viewed at @drjdwilliamson (Instagram)

 "Health, healthcare access, and use of traditional versus modern medicine in remote Peruvian Amazon communities: a descriptive study of knowledge, attitudes, and practices"